Vikuuu/Vikuuu.github.io/_posts/2025-06-22-basic-inverted-index.md

 ## Afterwords

-So, with this we have our toy _Inverted Index_ structure that can help us with _IR_.
+So, with this we have our toy _Inverted Index_ structure that can help us with _Information Retrieval_.

 [Code link](https://github.com/Vikuuu/inverted-index)